Direction du développement et de la coopération DDC

 SDP plays a role as a facilitator to support TVET school development processes by offering technical assistance and (co-) financing of equipment and tools.
 Continuous policy dialogue with the governing bodies (MoLVT and NEA) is fostered to feed the lessons learned, feedback on challenges, and successes into the national system.

 INTERVENTION AREA 2: TVET Innovation Lab

 The TVET Innovation Lab offers a platform to analyse the labour market needs and constraints, create innovative solutions to enhance training and employment opportunities for unemployed and underemployed youth, pilot innovations, disseminate learning and institutionalise successful approaches of TVET.

-SDP collaborates with public and private training service providers to offer high-quality training to disadvantaged youth and to certify and link them to gainful employment.
+SDP collaborates with public and private training service providers to offer high-quality training and certification to disadvantaged youth to link them to gainful employment.
 The training and employment process is explained below:

 INTERVENTION AREA 4: Hospitality Kampuchea (HoKa)

 HoKa is based on a demand-led and industry-based training model.
 Low-skilled workers of the hospitality sector are eligible to participate in a hands-on training which offers then the theoretical background, practical and professional upskilling opportunities and a nationally recognized certification.

 Owners and managers and the supervisory staff of hotels, guesthouses, resorts, restaurants, and cafes in the need of upgrading their in-house training processes provide input to the contents of the curricula and participate in the upskilling courses offered by SDP.
 The (modular) courses cover technical skills, training didactics and methodology, and hospitality management.